 In making the announcement, the US interconnection and data center company cited Frost & Sullivan figures showing the data center services market is estimated to grow to AU$1.7 billion by 2020.

-The new data centre, in Alexandria, will be Equinix’s fourth in Sydney and will provide 3000 cabinets of capacity when complete.
+The new data center, in Alexandria, will be Equinix’s fourth in Sydney and will provide 3000 cabinets of capacity when complete.
 The first phase of 1500 cabinets is scheduled for completion in Q2 2016.

-Equinix is touting the new facility’s close proximity to the company’s other three data centres, saying the interconnection via a dense dedicated fibre loop, enabling customers to interconnect with more than 600 Equinix customers, 250+ cloud providers and 130+ networks.
+Equinix is touting the new facility’s close proximity to the company’s other three data centers, saying the interconnection via a dense dedicated fibre loop, enabling customers to interconnect with more than 600 Equinix customers, 250+ cloud providers and 130+ networks.